 Pharmacists

 In a self-care setting, the community pharmacist is no longer a mere supplier of medicines, but a team member involved in the provision of a growing range of healthcare products and services.
-This includes disease prevention, minor diagnostics, and the nonprescription products.
+This includes disease prevention, minor diagnostics, and nonprescription products.

 Doctors

-In a survey undertaken in 1999 in the UK, 93.4% of GPs agreed that the key to reducing the number of consultations for minor illnesses is “to increase the patient’s confidence in their own ability to handle minor illness health problems”.
+In a survey undertaken in 1999 in the UK, 93.4% of GPs agreed that the key to reducing the number of consultations for minor illnesses is “to increase the patient’s confidence in their own ability to handle minor illnesses health problems”.
 This would allow them to dedicate more time to patients with more serious conditions.

 The Healthcare System

-A healthcare system which emphasizes self-care offers more ‘patient-centered’ and “disease-preventive” healthcare services, leading to improved public health standards.
+A healthcare system that emphasizes self-care offers more ‘patient-centered’ and “disease-preventive” healthcare services, leading to improved public health standards.
 The accent is placed on collaborating with patients and families and providing them with the information and tools to practice self-care.

-The ISF is working with others to help understand self-care friendly policies and best practices.
+The ISF is working with others to help understand self-care-friendly policies and best practices.